jyothisable/jyothisable.github.io/README.md

-# jyothisable.github.io
+# ARCHIVED - Portfolio website (jyothisable.github.io)
 This is my first portfolio website to showcase my projects.
-This is fully responsive website made using HTML, SCSS and Javascript (no frameworks used)
+This is a fully responsive website made using HTML, SCSS, and JavaScript (no frameworks used)

 <img src="images\jyothisable.gif.gif" width=900>